 In a medium bowl, add the wet ingredients: milk, eggs, melted butter.
 Whisk until combined.

-In a separate bowl, sift: flour, cocoa powder, and baking soda.
+In a separate bowl, sift flour, cocoa powder, and baking soda.
 Add sugar and salt.
 Slowly whisk wet ingredients into the dry mixture, and whisk until you get rid of most of the lumps.

-Heat a non-stick skillet, or griddle over medium-low heat.
+Heat a non-stick skillet or griddle over medium-low heat.
 Lightly grease with an oil mister, and when the skillet is hot, pour ¼ cup of batter per pancake.
 Once the batter sets around the edges, flip over.
 Cook until the batter is baked all the way through.

 For the chocolate sauce:

 Chop chocolate and place in a heat-proof bowl.
-In a small saucepan, heat sugar and heavy cream until it comes to a rolling boil (remove from stove as soon as it begins to boil).
+In a small saucepan, heat sugar and heavy cream until it comes to a rolling boil (remove from the stove as soon as it begins to boil).

-Pour the cream and sugar mixture over the chocolate, and stir to combined.
+Pour the cream and sugar mixture over the chocolate, and stir to combine.
 Avoid using a whisk (like I have done in my picture) because it incorporates air bubbles.
 At first, the chocolate will look split, or curdled, but it will combine as the ingredients begin to homogenize)

 Pour over pancakes while warm.
 The sauce will set over time, but you can re-heat it in the microwave again as needed.